alanesq/esp32cam-demo/README.md

 <p align="center"><img src="/images/esp32cam.jpeg" width="80%"/></p>

 <pre>
-This can be used as a starting point sketch for your projects using the esp32cam development board, it has the following features:
+This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features:
--web server with live video streaming and control buttons -sd card support (using 1-bit mode - data pins are usually 2,4,12&13 but using 1bit mode only uses pin 2) -stores image in spiffs if no sd card present
--io pins available for use are 12 and 13 (12 must not be high at boot) -Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
+-web server with live video streaming and control buttons -sd card support (using 1-bit mode - data pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2) -stores captured image in spiffs if no sd card is present -io pins available for use are 12 and 13 (12 must not be pulled high at boot) -Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
--flash led is still available for use on pin 4 when using an sd card -PWM control of flash brighness
--Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value) -Act as web client (reading the web page in to a string) - see requestWebPage()
+-flash led is still available for use on pin 4 when using an sd card -PWM control of flash/illumination lED brighness implemented (i.e. to give brighness control) -Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value) -Act as web client (reading the web page in to a string) - see requestWebPage()
  </pre>